abn3500/rpsl-parser/README.md

 ```

 ## mvn
-the project includes a mvn pom.xm;.
+the project includes a mvn pom.xml.
 This defines it's dependencies and build plugin (findbugs, victims-enforcer).
+make sure to install the [Maven Intergration for Eclipse](http://www.eclipse.org/m2e/) plugin.

 ### mvn package
 Build jar file, will get dependecies, compile and test.